scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

-This data set was selected because its diverse set of essay prompts and because the availability of detailed user characteristics provided ideal means for examining the link between online self-presentation and demographics. <SHOULD WE INCLUDE WHAT THE PROMPTS WERE?>
+This data set was selected because its diverse set of essay prompts and because the availability of detailed user characteristics provided ideal means for examining the link between online self-presentation and demographics.
-Previous work using this data was primiarily exploratory, with some basic text analysis and with logistic regression to predict sex using only height [Kim15]_.
+Previous work using this data was primarily exploratory, with some basic text analysis and with logistic regression to predict sex using only height [Kim15]_.
 The present study extends previous work by analyzing additional features and by introducing novel analyses.